Cash flow is how you ensure you have enough cash on hand to cover your basic short-term expenses such as operations and payroll.

 Cash From Investing Activities

-Cash from investing activities includes sources and uses of cash concerning your company’s investments.
-Transactions related to assets, equipment, and investments fall in this category.
+Cash from investing activities includes transactions related to assets, equipment, and investments fall in this category.

 Some examples include advance loans made to vendors (for discounts) and the purchase or sale of equipment.